magento/merchdocs/src/sales/checkout-payment-failed-emails.md

 group: marketing
 ---

-A notification is sent to the customer if the payment method that is chosen during checkout fails to complete the transaction.
+A notification is sent to the store contact or another designated Admin user if the payment method that is chosen during checkout fails to complete the transaction.

 ![]({% link images/images/config-sales-checkout-payment-failed-emails.png %}){: .zoom}
 [_Payment Failed Emails_]({% link configuration/sales/checkout.md %})